NYPL/ami-preservation/docs/pages/resources/serviceNow_DAR_MDR_documentation.md

 ### Special Considerations for VIP Requests

-While neither the DAR nor MDR forms offer a specific place to note a request's VIP nature, selecting "Donor request" in item usage typically triggers further discussion regarding subsequent processes.
-Requesters are also encouraged to use the free text "Notes" fields to describe their request in greater detail to facilitate smoother processing.
+Although the DAR and MDR forms do not include a designated field for noting a request's VIP status, choosing "Donor request" under item usage generally prompts further discussion on the necessary steps.
+Requesters are also encouraged to use the "Notes" field to provide additional details, which can help streamline the process.

-- **Process for VIP Requests:** VIP requests are not handled in a radically different manner.
-However, at times the Rights Clearance process may be waived after receiving the express approval of Senior Leaders.
-These Senior Leaders are members of an assignment group in ServiceNow and will have tickets assigned to them after initial vetting of VIP status.
+- **Process for VIP Requests:** While VIP requests are managed similarly to other requests, there are instances where the Rights Clearance process may be waived.
+This can occur with the express approval of Senior Leaders, who are part of a specific assignment group in ServiceNow.
+Once a request is flagged as VIP, these leaders will be involved through ticket assignment after an initial review.

 Understanding the nuances of VIP requests ensures that these high-priority items are handled efficiently while maintaining the necessary oversight and approval processes.